A specialization inequality for tropical complexes: Proof of the specialization inequality

 On the other hand, suppose that $\overline E$ does not intersect $C_f$ for any facet~$f$ containing~$r$.
 We've assumed that $D_r$ is a big divisor on~$C_r$, so it is a non-trivial divisor.
 In other words, there is at least one stratum $C_f$ properly contained in $C_r$.
 Since $\overline E$ does not contain any $C_f$, it must intersect $C_r$ properly, and thus with positive intersection number.
 Now we choose a ridge~$r'$ containing $v$ in the subdivision of~$r$ and then the corresponding stratum $C_{r'}'$ of~$\X'$ maps surjectively onto $C_r$.
 By the projection formula, this implies that the intersection number of $\pi^{-1}(\overline E)$ with $C_{r'}'$ is positive, where $\pi$ is the map from~$\X'$ to~$\X$.
 Of course, $\pi^{-1}(\overline E)$ is not the same as~$\overline E'$, but also includes any components of the special fiber whose image is contained in $\overline E$.
 However, the only such components which affect the intersection number will be those which meet $C_{r'}'$, in which case the projection of the component onto $\X$ must be either $C_r$ or a point $C_f$ contained in $C_r$.
 However, we've assumed that in neither of these can be contained in~$\overline E$, so $\overline E' \cdot C_{r'}' = \pi^{-1}(\overline E) \cdot C_{r'}'$ is positive, which shows that the ridge $r'$ containing~$v$ occurs with positive coefficient in the refined specialization, as desired. \end{proof}

-We now have one lemma remaining before finishing the proof.
-While Lemma~\ref{lem:lifting-point} shows how to find a divisor whose refined specialization contains a given vertex, our definition of~$h^0$ allowed arbitrary rational points.
-We can turn arbitrary rational points into vertices by choosing an appropriate subdivision, but we need to check that such a subdivision preserves the robustness and affineness properties of the degeneration.
+We now have one lemma remaining before finishing the proof of Theorem~\ref{t:specialization}.
+While Lemma~\ref{l:lifting-point} shows how to find a divisor whose refined specialization contains a given vertex, our definition of~$h^0$ allowed arbitrary rational points.
+We can turn arbitrary rational points into vertices by choosing an appropriate subdivision, but we need to check that such a subdivision preserves the robustness and affine properties of the degeneration.

 \begin{lem} Let $\X$ be a tropical complex and let $\X'$ be any toroidal resolution of a base change of~$\X$ to a totally ramified extension of~$R$.
 Let $m$ be an integer.
 If the $k$-dimensional locally closed strata of~$\X$ are affine for all $k \leq m$, then the same is true for the $k$-dimensional locally closed strata in $\X'$ when $k \leq m$.
 If the $\X$ is robust in dimension~$k$ for all $k \leq m$, then $\X'$ is also robust in dimensions $k \leq m$. \end{lem}